Revised ACF-801 Child Care Monthly Case Record Form and Instructions

 Subject: Child Care and Development Fund (CCDF) Child Care Monthly Case Record Form and Instructions (ACF-801 Report) for State and Territorial Lead Agencies.

 References: The Child Care and Development Block Grant (CCDBG) Act of 1990, as amended; 45 CFR 98.70(a) and 98.71(a).
-Relevant Technical Bulletins are located on the Office of Child Care (OCC) Web site at the following address: www.acf.hhs.gov/programs/occ/report/formhelp/techbull/index.htm.
+Relevant Technical Bulletins are located on the Child Care Bureau Web site at the following address: www.acf.hhs.gov/programs/ccb/report/formhelp/techbull/index.htm.

-Purpose: To inform States and Territories of approved revisions to the ACF-801 Report.
+Purpose: To inform States and Territories of the reauthorized and modified collection of the ACF-801 Report.
 The form and instructions are attached.

 Due Dates: Case-level data is collected monthly and reported quarterly.
 Reports are due 60 days after the end of each quarter.
 States and Territories may submit case level data monthly instead of quarterly.
 If they choose to submit the data monthly, the report is due 90 days after the reported month.